 - Sexuality

 - Intimacy and Relationships

 - Upstander Intervention

 - Understanding Consent

-- Healthy Masculinity
+- · Healthy Masculinity

 - Healthy Relationships

-In August of 2014, the university began providing online primary prevention14 training to all incoming undergraduate and graduate students.
-This training covers the topics of sexual assault, dating and domestic violence15, bystander intervention, and making healthy choices on matters such as alcohol use.
+In August of 2014, the university began providing online primary prevention training to all incoming undergraduate and graduate students.
+This training covers the topics of sexual assault, dating and domestic violence, bystander intervention, and making healthy choices on matters

+13 See page 64 for the California statutory and university administrative definition of consent such as alcohol use.
 The online training is a supplement to the ongoing in-person trainings and campaigns featured throughout the academic year.

-13 See page 64 for the university administrative definition of consent 14 Primary prevention programs are programming, initiatives, and strategies implemented in an effort to stop dating and domestic violence, sexual assault, and stalking through positive and healthy behaviors.
-15 See pages 60-61 for federal (VAWA) and state definitions of these crimes.
+14 Primary prevention programs are programming, initiatives, and strategies implemented in an effort to stop dating and domestic violence, sexual assault, and stalking through positive and healthy behaviors.

+15 See page 59 for federal (VAWA) and state definitions of these crimes.